This section of Ch. 3 will cover the following topics:

 - I will walk to school. (future tense: I am going to do it.)

-Verb tense (when the action is happening) is communicated by the form of the verb: “walk,” “walked,” “will walk.”
+When the action is happening is communicated by the form of the verb: “walk,” “walked,” “will walk.”

 Generally, verb tense should remain consistent in writing.
 If you start in present tense, stay there, or if you start in past tense, stay there.
 For example:

 I walked to school on Tuesday.
 When I arrived, I saw my teacher.
 She told me to get to class quickly.
 I ran through the door, sat in my chair, and took a deep breath.
 (Notice that all of the underlined verbs are past tense.)